Processing math: 100%

 One of the definitions for the hexagonal lattice is

-where $a$ is the bond-length of the graphene.
+where a is the bond-length of the graphene.
 With this definition, the energy band of graphene follows.

 Generated by Plotly